MartinDimitrov1983/Lazy-Evaluation/README.md

 # Lazy-Evaluation

-1.Install node.js version 16
+1.Install node.js version 16.
-2.Run npm install
+2.Run npm install.

 Available Scripts
 In the project directory, you can run: